shawngraham/hist3907o/workbook/docs/introduction/crafting-digital-history.md

 # Some Readings To Kick Things Off

 To get things underway, you should read and reflect on the following three pieces.
-We will discuss these in our initial face-to-face virtual meeting.
+We can discuss these in our initial face-to-face virtual meeting; you should also feel free to reflect upon these in your narrative blog.

 > William G Thomas III.
 'What is digital scholarship?
 A typology'. [http://railroads.unl.edu/blog/?p=1159](http://railroads.unl.edu/blog/?p=1159)

 > Jefferson Bailey, Lily Pregill.
 'Speak to the Eyes: The History and Practice of Information Visualization' *Art Documentation: Journal of the Art Libraries Society of North America*, vol. 33 (fall 2014) 0730-7187/2014/3302-0002 [text](http://www.jeffersonbailey.com/speak-to-the-eyes-the-history-and-practice-of-information-visualization/)

 > Shawn Graham, Ian Milligan, Scott Weingart.
 'Principles of Information Visualization' *The Historian's Macroscope* - working title.
 Under contract with Imperial College Press.
 Open Draft Version, Autumn 2013, [site](http://www.themacroscope.org/?page_id=469)
+>
+> --- On Diversity in Digital History [The Macroscope](http://www.themacroscope.org/2.0/diversity-in-digital-history/)

 # Acknowledgements